Reentrance of the Disordered Phase in the Antiferromagnetic Ising Model on a Square Lattice with Longitudinal and Transverse Magnetic Fields

-In conclusion, we have studied the antiferromagnetic Ising model on a square lattice with the longitudinal and transverse magnetic fields using the QMC method.
-We have determined the phase boundary between the antiferromagnetic and disordered phases by the finite-size scaling analysis and found that the critical field $h_{\rm c}$ hardly changes for a small $\Gamma$.
-We have also uncovered a narrow region where the disordered phase shows reentrance near the point $(\Gamma,h)\sim (0,2J)$.
-By comparing our result with previous studies, we have found that the shape of the phase boundary in two spatial dimensions is located in between those in one and infinite spatial dimensions.
-The reentrant behavior, which exists in infinite spatial dimensions, seems to emerge in rather low two spatial dimensions.
+In conclusion, we studied the antiferromagnetic Ising model on a square lattice with longitudinal and transverse magnetic fields using the QMC method.
+We determined the phase boundary between the antiferromagnetic and disordered phases by finite-size scaling analysis and found that the critical field $h_{\rm c}$ changes very little for small $\Gamma$.
+We also found a narrow region where the disordered phase exhibits reentrance near the point $(\Gamma,h)\sim (0,2J)$.
+By comparing our result with those of previous studies, we found that the shape of the phase boundary in two spatial dimensions is intermediate between those in one and infinite spatial dimensions.
+Reentrant behavior, which occurs in infinite spatial dimensions, seems to emerge in the rather low dimensionality of two spatial dimensions.

-Our phase diagram would be helpful for the analog quantum simulation in the Rydberg systems.
-Although it is challenging to detect the narrow reentrant region on a square lattice, the nearly intact transition field $h_{\rm c}$ as a function of $\Gamma$ may be observed for $\Gamma\sim 0$.
-Measuring this behavior will be evidence of the accurate quantum simulations.
+Our phase diagram would be helpful for analog quantum simulation of Rydberg systems.
+Although it is challenging to detect the narrow reentrant region on a square lattice, a nearly intact transition field $h_{\rm c}$ as a function of $\Gamma$ may be observed for $\Gamma\sim 0$.
+This behavior can be measured to confirm the accuracy of quantum simulations.

-In three spatial dimensions, the MF critical exponent will be exact since the value $d+z=4$ reaches the upper critical dimension.
-We may observe the broader reentrant region.
+In three spatial dimensions, the MF critical exponent will be exact because the value $d+z=4$ reaches the upper critical dimension.
+We may observe a broader reentrant region.
 It is of great interest to investigate how the phase boundary is modified on a cubic lattice.
-This topic will be left for a subject of future study.
-Besides, atoms in Rydberg states are governed by the van der Waals interaction.
-It will also be a subject of future study to investigate the Ising model with more realistic long-range interaction~\cite{samajdar2020} and related models in geometrically frustrated lattices~\cite{kellerman2019,wang2021,samajdar2021}.
+This topic remains a subject of future study.
+In addition, atoms in Rydberg states are governed by the van der Waals interaction.
+It is also interesting to study the Ising model with more realistic long-range interaction~\cite{samajdar2020} and related models in geometrically frustrated lattices~\cite{kellerman2019,wang2021,samajdar2021}.
+This topic also remains a subject of future study.

 \acknowledgments